Stamp River Park, located in Port Alberni, is beautiful at any time of year, but especially so in the Fall.

 Sproat Lake Provincial Park is within a 20-minute drive from Stamp River Park.
-The lake is renowned for its warm waters and favoured for swimming, fishing, and boating.
+The lake is renowned for its warm waters and is favoured for swimming, fishing, and boating.
 Sproat Lake is surrounded by a variety of short access trails, including a trail to the east end of the lake which leads to one of the finest panels of prehistoric petroglyphs in BC.

 The area also offers some of Vancouver Island’s best camping.
 There are two campgrounds available at the Provincial Park.
 The lower campground is closer to the lake and showers, however, the sites don’t offer as much privacy as the upper (larger) campground located across the highway.

-The lower campground is open year round, while the upper campground is open from May 1 – October 15.
+The lower campground is open year-round, while the upper campground is open from May 1 – October 15.
 Reservations are recommended in the busy summer season (July and August).

 9010 Pacific Rim Hwy, Port Alberni

-Cathedral Grove offers one of the most easily accessible stands of old growth forest on Vancouver Island.
+Cathedral Grove offers one of the most easily accessible stands of old-growth forest on Vancouver Island.
 Trails on either side of the highway lead visitors through paths lined with giant Douglas Fir trees, some of which are over 800 years old.
 When you come to a mass congestion of cars along Highway #4 you know you will have arrived at Cathedral Grove!

 So tell me, when’s the last time you’ve been to Stamp River Park?
 Let us know in the comments below.

 If you are hoping to see the salmon in action, the fish runs continue into early December.